 The William Madison Randall Library at The University of North Carolina

-Wilmington (UNCW) invites applications for the position of Information
+Wilmington (UNCW) invites applications for the Digital Program and Data

-Technology Librarian.
-UNCW is a member institution of the University of North
+Management Librarian position.
+UNCW is a member institution of the University

-Carolina, a multi-campus university composed of all 17 of North Carolina's
+of North Carolina, a multi-campus university composed of all 17 of North

-public institutions.
-UNCW is nationally recognized for its marine sciences
+Carolina's public institutions.
+UNCW is nationally recognized for its marine

 within five miles of the Atlantic Ocean and currently enrolls approximately